 What Happens When You Quit Heroin Cold Turkey?

-Heroin use can alter the structure and chemistry of your brain.
-After a period of regular heroin use, your body adjusts to the presence of the drug.
+Heroin abuse can alter the structure and chemistry of your brain.
+After a period of regular heroin abuse, your body adjusts to the presence of the drug.
 If you suddenly stop using heroin, you are likely to experience withdrawal symptoms as your body goes through the detox process.
-Symptoms of heroin withdrawal include:

 - Body aches